miguelruballos/Pet-Resource-Tracker/API Setup/how to setup google sheets api.md

 ## Spread Sheet Link ID

-The _Spread Sheet Link ID_ must be placed on line 139.
+Place the _Spread Sheet Link ID_ on line 139.

 ![](./Image%20Files/spreadsheet_link.png)

 ## JSON Key

-The path to the _JSON Key_ must be placed on line 133.
+Place the path to the _JSON Key_ on line 133.

 ![](./Image%20Files/json_key.png)

 ## Google Account

 The Google Account is used to access the spreadsheet where the weight data is stored.
-This will be covered in the next steps.
+The next steps will cover how to use the Google Account.

 ## Next Steps..
 Proceed to _Step 3_ in [README](../README.md) document.